 Uninstalling LibreOffice

-In scenarios where LibreOffice is no longer needed on your Ubuntu system, removing the software can help in freeing up system resources.
+In scenarios where LibreOffice is no longer needed on your Ubuntu system, removing the software can help free up system resources.
 This process is straightforward and can be completed with a single command.

 To uninstall LibreOffice, execute this command in your terminal: